Inverse Optimization on Hierarchical Networks: An Application to Breast Cancer Clinical Pathways: Inverse Optimization Models and Concordance Metric

 To illustrate how the recursive forward problem works, consider network $G_{1,1}$.
 For a given cost vector $\bc$, a shortest path problem on $G_{1,1}$ perceives the two subnetworks $G_{2,1}$ and $G_{2,2}$ as nodes of $G_{1,1}$.
 However, these subnetworks are special types of nodes as they incur some cost due to the network structure inside them.
 Therefore, $\mathbf{FO}_{1,1}(\bc)$ should minimize the total cost of a path in $G_{1,1}$ plus the cost incurred by $G_{2,1}$ and $G_{2,2}$.
 Thus, the objective function becomes $\bc'\bx + {y}_{2,1}z_{2,1}(\bc) + {y}_{2,2}z_{2,2}(\bc)$ where the model decides whether a shortest path should go through $G_{2,1}$ (${y}_{2,1}=1$, ${y}_{2,2}=0$) only, $G_{2,2}$ (${y}_{2,1}=0$, ${y}_{2,2}=1$) only, or both (${y}_{2,1} = {y}_{2,2}=1$).
 Now, the flow balance constraints in \eqref{model:forwardrec} enforce that a shortest path starts from $s_{1,1}$ and ends at $e_{1,1}$.
 In addition, they ensure that flow balance holds for the start and end nodes of the subnetworks that are traversed.
 For example, suppose that a shortest path goes through subnetwork $G_{2,1}$ only.
 A unit flow that comes from $s_{1,1}$ must exist from $s_{2,1}$, enter from $e_{2,1}$, and exit from $e_{1,1}$.
 There is no incoming or outgoing flow at nodes $s_{2,2}$ and $e_{2,2}$.
 Finally, although $\bx$ denotes the flow vector for all the arcs in the overall network, the shortest path problem for $G_{1,1}$ only focuses on the arcs that connect the subnetworks, i.e., $A_{1,1}=\{(s_{1,1},s_{2,1}),(s_{1,1},s_{2,2}),(e_{2,1},s_{2,2}),(e_{2,1},e_{1,1}),(e_{2,2},e_{1,1})\}$.
 The third constraint in \eqref{model:forwardrec} sets the flow on all the other arcs to 0.

-Note that with the recursive forward model, we transform a single large continuous problem into a number of small discrete problems.
+Note that with the recursive forward model, we transform a single large continuous problem into a number of small discrete problems as we set the flow on arcs outside of the corresponding subnetwork to 0.
 This transformation does not add to the complexity of the inverse problem because the inverse problem aims to impute the cost vector, $\bc$, given a flow vector, and once the flow vector is specified, the discrete variables $\by$ are fixed.
 And then the added benefit of this approach is that the special structure of the recursive formulation affords the use of hierarchical reference pathways as its inputs.